The UNFO foot brace

 Additionally, insurance providers gain the benefit of a cost-effective treatment.

-The UNFO foot brace is available in five sizes and several colors for both the left and right foot.
-It is suitable for newborns up to 12 months.
+The UNFO foot brace is available in two sizes and several colors for both the left and right foot.
+It is suitable for newborns up to 18 months.

 - Easily fitted